 Jim: How do you get the garage clean?

-Jim: Like give me an example.
+Jim: Like, uh, give me an example.

-John: This is an important one (Laughter), by the way.
-Long-time listeners know that the garage (Laughter) is kind of a sacred space for Jim.
+John: Longtime listeners know that the garage is kind of a sacred space for Jim.

-Jim: –where you’re not losing your relational credits?
+Jim: Where you’re not losing your relational credits.

 Michael: If you want to go to Jeremy’s for a sleepover Saturday, the garage has to be clean before you go.

-Timothy: And that’s it.
+Dr. Johanson: And that’s it.

-Michael: And that’s it.
+Michael: That’s it.

 Jim: And then don’t do the reminding.

 Michael: It’s huge.

+Michael: Um.
+“You’re five assignments behind in math.”
+That’s all I’m gonna say.
 My daughter used to say to me, “You don’t trust me.”
 And I would say to her, “I’m not talking about whether I trust you or don’t trust you.
 I’m saying I don’t think Friday happened the way you told me.”

-John: So, we keep talking.
+John: So we keep talking.

-John: Well, it’s a cycle.
+John: It’s a cycle.

 Michael: Well, we have to be creative there.
-And part of being a good parent is having fun parenting and because it’s only when we’re having fun, I think, that we can be creative.
+And part of being a good parent is having fun parenting.
+And because it’s only when we’re having fun, I think, that we can be creative.

 Jim: So, have fun.